vermiculus/smcm-tex/README.md

-smcm-tex
+SMCM-TeX
 ========

-A set of LaTeX document classes and other TeX resources for St. Mary's students
+> *A set of LaTeX document classes and other TeX resources for St. Mary's students*